BBaysinger/bb-react-slideshow/README.md

 ## Features

 - **Reusable Component:** The slideshow can be integrated into any React application and fits many use cases with the available options.
+- **Modular Controls:** Multiple control options are separate components that can be linked or passed to the slideshow component.
+The slideshow will then use whatever features are provided in each control set.
+Multiple sets can be used by one slideshow.
 - **Dynamic Routing (Optional):** Utilize dynamic routes for deep-linking slides, keeping navigation in sync with the application state.
 - **Auto-Slide Functionality:** Automatically transitions between slides, pausing when user interaction is detected.
 Includes a restart button to re-enable auto-slide.
 - **Custom Hooks:** Simplified logic using custom hooks for professional, maintainable code.